rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### Get Attachment Information

-Get information from an attachment by RRN.
+This action is used to get information from an attachment by RRN.
 The RRN determines which attachment information is retrieved from

 ##### Input